 Our overview of your work will be this page and its URL is https://81018.com/nature-journal/.

 Aristotle said that the universe could be tiled and tessellated with tetrahedrons.
 It was a huge mistake.
 Aristotle’s mistake was replicated by the greats for over 1800 years!

 First email: Wed, Dec 12, 2018 at 4:51 PM

 Thank you for your wonderful research, writing, and insights.
 When I discovered your article about Gil Lonzarich, I could not put it down.
 Within a week, in October 2017 I was quoting you and pointing people to key parts of that article.

 My interest has a very unusual history.

 In December 2011 I had backed into a base-2 model of the universe in a high school geometry class by dividing the tetrahedron (and the octahedron within it) by 2.
 Our classroom models had 1.5″ edges all around.
 In 45 divisions, we were down there with CERN’s particles.
-In 67 more divisions we were at the Planck Wall.
+In 67 more divisions we were at the Planck’s wall.
 Even Zeno could go no smaller.
-We then multiplied our classroom object by two and in 90 doubling we were out to the age/size of the Universe.
+We then multiplied our classroom object by two, and in 90 doublings, we were out to the age/size of the Universe.

 202 progressive doublings of the Planck base units and you have a little mathematical model of the universe.
 “So what?
 What can you do with it?” asked my wife, Hattie.
 Well, for one, we might be able to understand boundaries and phases of nature a bit better.